 Exchanges – a short history

 The first betting exchanges open to the general public were Flutter and Betfair.
 These two merged in 2001 and has largely been the market leaders since then.
-A high profile in the betting world – and in the media – has maintained that position and when people talk about betting exchanges, Betfair is the first one most think of.
+A high profile in the betting world – and in the media – has maintained that position and when people talk about betting exchanges, Betfair is the first one most think of and there are many promotions that can be found online for betting with Betfair.
 But due to the popularity of Betfair many traditional and new online bookmakers have introduced a betting exchange to their site and customer account holders have leapt at the chance to bet in a different way.

 How to bet on an exchange